 Where EOFY seems to have lost its way, is in the space where retailers skirt between legitimate and luxury.
 With the new financial year ticking over and the nation sobering up from the EOFY extravaganza, here's how you can manage your EOFY hangover.

-Many EOFY campaigns paint an unrealistic picture, advocating that if an individual or small business spends $100, they’ll get $100 back.
-While dollar-for-dollar deductions would be great, this isn’t how tax refunds actually work.
-Say you paid $100 for a legitimately deductible item before June 30, The Australian Taxation Office (ATO) wouldn’t give you that money back.
+Many EOFY campaigns paint an unrealistic picture, advocating that if an individual or small business spends $100, they'll get $100 back.
+While dollar-for-dollar deductions would be great, this isn't how tax refunds actually work.
+Say you paid $100 for a legitimately deductible item before June 30, The Australian Taxation Office (ATO) wouldn't give you that money back.
 That $100 would come off your total taxable income and potentially reduce the amount of tax you pay.
-At the end of the day, if your small business is set to report a profit, spending a portion of that before the EOFY will help you pay less tax, but it won’t get you a dollar-for-dollar refund.
+At the end of the day, if your small business is set to report a profit, spending a portion of that before the EOFY will help you pay less tax, but it won't get you a dollar-for-dollar refund.
+Similarly, if you are an employee and you require tools or other equipment to assist you with your employment duties, purchasing these items may result in a higher tax refund, but you will not get a dollar-for-dollar refund for your purchases.

 While there's a place for legitimate EOFY spending, small business owners and individuals should always do the maths to make sure they come out on top.
 Retailers promising returns generally don't know whether the laptop, sofa or software is genuinely suitable for your situation.
 Retailers have no visibility over your earnings or marginal tax rate, and while you may be getting 30% off that keyboard/mouse combo, it may have absolutely no benefit to your bottom line.